demiurg/geokit/INSTALL.md

 copy `geokit@.service.example` to `/etc/systemd/system/geokit@.service`.
 Then uncomment the lines for `ExecStart` and `PIDFile` in the unit file, making sure to replace the paths with the absolute path of your GeoKit installation.
 Create an empty `pidfiles/` directory in your GeoKit installation directory.
+Make sure that the VIRTUALENV variable in your worker_daemon.py file points to your virtual environment.
 Finally, you can start and stop a worker using systemd:

 ```
 systemctl start geokit@1.service